SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 Controls folder list limits in SMOPT_TYPE_FLDRLIST widget.
 See the $flag argument in the sqimap_mailbox_option_list() function.
 Available since 1.5.1.

-Note that you do not have to create a whole new section at the preferences page if you merely want to add a simple input item or two to a preferences section that already exists.
+Note that you do not have to create a whole new section on the preferences page if you merely want to add a simple input item or two to a preferences section that already exists.
 For example, the "Display Options" page has these groups:

 0 - "General Display Options"